apitoolkit/apitoolkit-laravel/README.md

     ];
 ```

-Then you can use the `apitoolkit` middleware in your routes:
+Then you can use the `apitoolkit` middleware in your routes like so:

 ```php
 Route::get('/', function () {